Agnostic Private Density Estimation for GMMs via List Global Stability: List globally stable learning of mixture distributions

-In this section, we develop a tool for stable list decoding mixture distributions.
-At a high level, we show that if a class of distributions is stable list decodable, then the class of its mixtures is also stable list decodable.
+In this section, we develop a tool for list globally stable learning mixture distributions.
+At a high level, we show that if a class of distributions is list globally stable learnable, then the class of its mixtures is also list globally stable learnable.
 This task is challenging since some components of the mixture might be heavily corrupted, while others may have negligible weights and be difficult to recover.